-A dinosaur birthday cake for Owen
+A dinosaur birthday cake for my middle

 So I headed to Google and went searching to find some inspiration for the dessert of his dreams.
 In my search, I found a few things I liked, but nothing screamed, “Owen would LOVE this!” to me.

-Notes about making dinosaur cake
+Notes about how to make a dinosaur cake

 - Save your cake scraps to use as crumble as “dirt”.